AlwynYin/agent-browser/design/tool-generation-api.md

 Each tool will be a python file that integrates with SimpleTooling's `@toolset.add()` decorator pattern and is automatically registered as an HTTP endpoint.
 Tools are stored in a shared filesystem and immediately available through the SimpleTooling server.

-**Note**: This specification is supplemented by the comprehensive [Tool Service Integration Design](./tool_service_design.md) which provides detailed architecture and implementation guidance.

 ## Service Endpoints